2016 Presidential Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Also Read: 17 Rare Dollar Coin Errors List with Pictures (By Year)

-Rare 2016 Presidential Dollar Error List
+Rare 2016 Presidential Dollar Value Boosting Errors

 The 2016 Presidential Dollar series marked the final regular year of the program, featuring Richard Nixon, Gerald Ford, and Ronald Reagan.
+While the U.S. Mint had significantly tightened quality control by 2016, several notable error coins still managed to escape into collector sets—and these errors carry real premiums in today’s market.

 1. 2016 Waffle Cancellation Error

 Waffle cancellation errors are coins that were intentionally destroyed by the U.S. Mint using specialized Kusters Engineering equipment that creates a distinctive waffle pattern on both sides of the coin.
+These cancelled coins are normally destined for scrap metal vendors—who reclaim the metal as coinage strip—but occasionally escape into the numismatic marketplace.

 2. 2016 Weak or Partial Edge Lettering Errors